 If the conditions specified for each category of substance or technology are met, the Food Directorate will confer priority scheduling and expedited handling status upon the submission, and will commit to completing the evaluation within 90 days from issuance of the Acceptance for Priority Review Letter - provided the Directorate is not required to issue a Deficiency Notice to the petitioner.

 For food processing aids and novel foods / novel food processes, the 90 day period includes issuance of the letter of opinion expressing no objection, and the letter of no objection, respectively.
-However, for food additives and food irradiation, the 90 day period does not include amendment of the Food and Drug Regulations.
-In the case of food additives it also does not include the time required to issue an IMA, should the food additive be eligible.
-However, priority scheduling will extend to the issuance of an IMA for eligible food additive submissions and to the handling of the regulatory amendments where possible.
+However, for food irradiation, the 90 day period does not include amendment of the Food and Drug Regulations.
+In the case of food additives it also does not include the time required to modify the Lists of Permitted Food Additives.
+The time required to add a new additive to an existing list is typically six months following the determination of safety and senior management approval, while the time to enable an extension of use of an already approved additive is typically three months.

-Submissions for food additives, food irradiation, novel foods / novel food processes (i.e. novel food notifications) and food processing aids should be sent to the Food Directorate's Submission Management Information Unit at the following address:
+Guidance on preparing submissions for food additives, novel foods / novel food processes (i.e. novel food notifications) and food processing aids can be found via the following Health Canada webpages:

 Submission Management Information Unit